madanh/practical_priors/README.md

 ### Correlation-based local maxima in higher-order bias models

-For K>=2 the model is not estimable and we can expect ot get modes that incorrectly explain the data through correlation.
-They can be distinguished by non-zero random error correlation for *all* methods:
+For K>=2 the model is not estimable and we can expect to get modes that incorrectly explain most of the data variance through random error correlation.
+They can be distinguished by
+non-zero random error correlation for *all* methods:

 ![non-zero random error correlation for all methods](docs/images/spur/histR.png)